-The North Central Missouri College Student Course Final Grade Appeal Procedure is based on the following principles:
+The North Central Missouri College "Student Course Final Grade Appeal Procedure" is based on the following principles:

-- A student has a right to appeal a final grade that the student believes was contrary to procedures as specified in the course syllabus or was based on computational or clerical error. - A student's grade should reflect the student's mastery of the course subject matter. - Students are entitled to a fair and impartial evaluation of their work. - Students and faculty should communicate regularly and openly about course requirements, assignments, tests, grading procedures, and grades. - The college faculty is responsible for creating the curriculum and establishing the standards by which students will be evaluated in each course. - Faculty members are entitled to the presumption that the grades they assign are an accurate reflection of the performance of the students in their courses. - Both students and faculty members have rights and responsibilities in the grading process. - Students who wish to appeal a final grade are responsible for demonstrating that the grade received was contrary to procedures as specified in the course syllabus or was based on computational or clerical error. - Faculty members have a responsibility to provide their students with syllabi that clearly explain the basis on which student grades will be assigned. - Faculty members are responsible for providing their students with timely feedback on their performance on tests, papers, projects, and other graded assignments. - Faculty members are responsible for keeping course records, final exams, and other materials on which grades are based (that have not been returned to students) for a year.
+- A student has a right to appeal a final grade in which the student believes was contrary to procedures, as specified in the course syllabus, or based on computational or clerical error. - A student's grade should reflect the student's mastery of the course subject matter. - Students are entitled to a fair and impartial evaluation of their coursework. - Students and faculty should communicate regularly and openly about course requirements, assignments, tests, grading procedures, and grades. - The college faculty is responsible for creating the curriculum and establishing the standards by which students will be evaluated in each course. - Faculty members are entitled to the presumption that assigned grades are an accurate reflection of the student's performance within their course. - Both students and faculty members have rights and responsibilities in the grading process. - Students wishing to appeal a final grade are responsible for demonstrating the grade received was contrary to procedures, as specified in the course syllabus, or based on computational or clerical error. - Faculty members have a responsibility to provide enrolled students with a course syllabus clearly explaining the basis on which student grades will be assigned. - Faculty members are responsible for providing enrolled students with timely feedback relating to tests, written assignments, projects, and other graded assignments. - Faculty members are responsible for keeping course records, final exams, and other materials on which grades are based (that have not been returned to students) for a year.

-- Faculty members have a right to have the grades they assign upheld unless it is clearly demonstrated that a grade was contrary to procedures as specified in the course syllabus or was based on bias, caprice, or computational or clerical error. - Both faculty members and students have a right to have grade appeals resolved in a timely fashion (as prescribed in the timeline given in this document). - Both faculty members and students have a responsibility to attempt to resolve grade disputes informally.
+- Faculty members have a right to have the grades they assign upheld unless it is clearly demonstrated that a grade was contrary to procedures, as specified in the course syllabus or based on bias, caprice, or computational or clerical error. - Both faculty members and students have a right to have grade appeals resolved in a timely fashion (as prescribed in the timeline given in this document). - Both faculty members and students have a responsibility to attempt to resolve grade disputes informally.